-- + Appropriate Number of Electives+ Completion of the Senior Capstone - Students must acquire seven credits before promotion to grade 10, 13.5 credits before promotion to grade 11, and 19.75 credits before promotion to grade 12. - Class of 2023 and beyond must earn a passing score on the English II and Algebra I IOWA Alternative Assessment.
-Additionally, Students will demonstrate readiness by earning at least two diploma seals, one of which must be state defined.
++ Appropriate Number of Electives+ Completion of the Senior Capstone

+- Students must acquire seven credits before promotion to grade 10, 13.5 credits before promotion to grade 11, and 19.75 credits before promotion to grade 12. - Students must earn a passing score on the English 2 and Algebra 1 IOWA Alternative Assessment.
+Additionally, students will demonstrate readiness by earning at least two diploma seals, one of which must be state defined.
 All students at Seton High School earn their locally defined Community Service Seal by the end of the ninth grade.